JayKubzscouts/jaykubzscouts/README.md

 - naruto
 - aot
 - jjk
-- jay ,.. cory / ytubers toh
+- jay ,.. cory / ytubers toh | evbo n seawatt my peaks
-- other munlisted movies and anime/s ..
+- other munlisted movies and anime/s .. games too!!
 *( pleaseplease bmf if you like any of these </3 )*
 ![Image](https://github.com/user-attachments/assets/d0bd58d6-9866-4b13-8c2c-ef51f6ede66e)
 # - follow me for free ramen and .. frog